galaxyproject/admin-training/sessions/05-reference-genomes/ex1-reference-genomes.md

 They are a flexible framework for adding reference data to Galaxy (not just genomic data).
 They are workflow compatible and can run via the Galaxy API.

-More detailed background information on data managers can be found at: [https://wiki.galaxyproject.org/Admin/Tools/DataManagers/](https://wiki.galaxyproject.org/Admin/Tools/DataManagers/) (A summary of which appears below.)
+More detailed background information on data managers can be found at: [https://galaxyproject.org/admin/tools/data-managers/](https://galaxyproject.org/admin/tools/data-managers/) (A summary of which appears below.)

-Details on how to define a data manager for a tool can be found here: [https://wiki.galaxyproject.org/Admin/Tools/DataManagers/HowTo/Define](https://wiki.galaxyproject.org/Admin/Tools/DataManagers/HowTo/Define)
+Details on how to define a data manager for a tool can be found here: [https://galaxyproject.org/admin/tools/data-managers/how-to/define/](https://galaxyproject.org/admin/tools/data-managers/how-to/define/)

 **Using Data Managers**

 Data Managers are composed of two components:

-* Data Manager configuration (e.g. data_manager_conf.xml)
+* Data Manager configuration (e.g. `data_manager_conf.xml`)
-* Data Manager Tool
+* Data Manager tool

 **Data Manager Configuration**

 We need to tell Galaxy where to find the Data Managers and their configuration.

-In your *galaxy.ini* file the following settings exist in the [app:main] section:
+In your *galaxy.ini* file the following settings exist in the `[app:main]` section:

 ```
 shed_tool_data_table_config = /srv/galaxy/config/shed_tool_data_table_conf.xml